US Clinical Rotations

-What are Clinical Rotations
+What are US Clinical Rotations?

 As an International Medical Graduate (IMG), clinical rotations (clerkships) are essential to your success in matching into a residency program in the United States.
 Clinical Clerkships for IMG allow me to gain hands-on experience in the U.S. healthcare system, work with American physicians, and obtain letters of recommendation.